Hanro: Awards

-At the Exposition Universelle (1889) in Paris, five years after the founding of the company, Handschin was awarded a silver medal by the French Ministère du Commerce de l’Industrie et des Colonies.
+At the Exposition Universelle in Paris, five years after the founding of the company, Handschin was awarded a silver medal by the French Ministère du Commerce de l’Industrie et des Colonies.

-In 1994 in London, Hanro won a packaging competition for the products in the Streck Feeling line.
+In 1994, in London, Hanro won a packaging competition for the products in the Streck Feeling line.

-Hanro was named Designer of the Year in 2016 at the Salon International de Lingerie specialist trade fair.
+Hanro was named Designer of the Year in 2016 at the Salon International de la Lingerie specialist trade fair.